-The city floodplain administrator shall manage and implement the provisions of this chapter and other appropriate sections of 44 CFR (National Flood Insurance Program Regulations) pertaining to floodplain management.
+The city building official is hereby appointed thecity floodplain administrator to shall administer manage and implement the provisions of this chapter and other appropriate sections of 44 CFR (National Flood Insurance Program Regulations) pertaining to floodplain management.

 Sec.
 50-63. - Duties of floodplain administrator.